Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Example for synthetic Data Generating Process

 We focus on the simulation of causal dependencies using the \ac{SF} graph model.
 First, the graph structure is generated, and the parameters related to the causal links in the weighted graph adjacency matrix $W$ are sampled.
 Afterward, the topological ordering of the nodes is computed.
-This results in a causal list, in which predecessors appear before their children \shortcite{DiffCSL}.
+This results in a causal list, in which predecessors appear before their children \citep{DiffCSL}.
 Therefore, the topological order of the vertices can be computed only if there are no cycles in the graph.

-The structural equations of SCMs are applied to each node in a sequential manner, as the simulation of the variables follows the order implied by the topological sorting.
+The structural equations of SCMs are sequentially applied to each node, as the simulation of the variables follows the order implied by the topological sorting.
 Figure \ref{fig:SimProcess} exemplifies the simulation process for a causal system with five variables.

 The arrows in the visualized \ac{SF} \ac{DAG} represent the causal links.
 The solid edges connect a pair of nodes, which are observed in the sampled dataset.
 By contrast, the dashed arrows link the exogenous noise terms with the vertices.
 The roots of the \ac{DAG} are $X_5$ and $X_4$ with zero in-degree, and the leaf of the \ac{DAG} is $X_1$ with zero out-degree.
 The root nodes represent the exogenous vertices simulated as random noise, and the remaining nodes are the endogenous attributes.
 Given the small number of variables in this causal system, only node $X_2$ could be regarded as the $hub$ resulting from the preferential attachment process, as this vertex has the highest number of connections.
 The weighted adjacency matrix in the middle of Figure \ref{fig:SimProcess} is a sparse square matrix representation of the \ac{DAG}.
 The rows and the columns of the adjacency matrix are associated with the parent and child nodes in the \ac{DAG}, respectively.
 If we assume that, among the five nodes, $X_2$ and $X_3$ result from $ReLU$-based causal transformations, then the topological order of the \ac{DAG} on the right side of Figure \ref{fig:SimProcess} would indicate the following simulation using both linear and nonlinear \ac{SCM}: